There are two main types of diabetes, type I diabetes and type II diabetes.

 - Having a family history of type II diabetes

-- Belonging to certain ethnic groups (Black, Hispanic, Asian American, or Native American)
+- Belonging to certain ethnic groups (Black, Hispanic, Asian American, or Indigenous American)

 - Having a history of high blood pressure

-- Suffering from dyslipidemia (dyslipidemia is defined as a blood profile where the lipid levels are abnormal)
+- Suffering from dyslipidemia (dyslipidemia is defined as a blood profile where lipid levels are abnormal)

 People with type II diabetes can be asymptomatic for several years before being diagnosed.
 Otherwise, symptoms may include:

 Type II diabetes is a chronic disease that affects blood vessels.
-They become narrower, which limits blood flow to many organs.
+They become narrower, limiting blood flow to many organs.
 Among the organs that can be affected are:

 - The brain (e.g., stroke)